-A democracy appeared to emerge along side aristocracy in Athens beginning with the reforms of the great law-giver Solon in around 594 BC.
+A democracy appeared to emerge along side aristocracy in Athens beginning with the reforms of the great lawgiver Solon in around 594 BC.
 Despite the rivalry, some cultural factors united the states.
-Belief in common deities, cultural events and activities such as the pan-hellinic games at Olympia.
+Belief in common deities, cultural events and activities such as the pan-Hellenic games at Olympia.
 Philosophers began to speculate on the nature of the Universe.
-Looking closely, the emergence of the new Greek societies was in par with the emergence of the Wu dynasty under the cakravatin development of the Tchou.
+Looking closely, the emergence of the new Greek societies was in par with the emergence of the Wu under the reform through the cakravatin development of the Tchou Dynasty.

 - Magadha as a Middle Kingdom

 Even after the Gupta Dynasty had been disintegrating a century later, Magadha still retained its legacy as a Middle Kingdom.
 As the Sanskrit word "Cakravati" means the abode of the Ring or Wheel, its concept is based on the Wheel of Dharma which became also the core of Buddhism.
 It was actually the first Buddhist Cakravatin Empire of Southeast Asai, if not of the world itself.

 Indian history referred Buddhagupta as a member of the Gupta court.
 He was portrayed as a feudal king who ruled after the break-up of the Gupta Empire.
 Considering that Buddhaghosa might have been referring himself as Buddhagupta, the founder of the Buddhist school Buddhagupta at Magadha might have been a monk instead of a king.

 - Sri Dharmaraja as the Preceptor of Sri Langka and Tathon

 In retrospective, Sri Dharmaraja was known during the early stage of Buddhist expansion as Langkasuka and also as Sudhammavati.
 Located at the Menam Valley, it was then a part of Dvaravati that was known as a country of Nagadvipa.
 The formation of Sri Langka at Ceylon and of Sudharmavati at Tathon, as we shall see, happened later after the uprising of the Chenla clan.
 Evidences show that the Water Chenla king Bhavavarman and his line of descendant Anuruddha would play important role in establishing the Pali canon of Hinayana Buddhism in both countries.

 - Buddhaghosa and the Pali Language